-Liberal Democracy is under increasing pressure.
-At our Conference “Rethinking Liberalism, Renewing Democracy” on November 24th in Berlin and online we will discuss with Guests from academia, politics, think tanks and the economy how liberalism and liberal democracy will have to develop to persist.
+Liberal democracy is under pressure worldwide.
+At our conference “Rethinking Liberalism, Renewing Democracy” on 24 November in Berlin and online, we discussed with international guests from academia, politics, think tanks and business how liberalism and liberal democracy must evolve in order to sustain.

 It is sponsored by the ZEIT-Stiftung Ebelin und Gerd Bucerius.

 If you have any questions, please contact Rainald Manthe (email@example.com).

 Did you like thike this article?
 If yes, you can support the independent editorial work and journalism of LibMod via a simple donation tool.

 We are recognized as a non-profit organization, accordingly donations are tax deductible.
 For a donation receipt (necessary for an amount over 200 EUR), please send your address data to firstname.lastname@example.org